stolostron/rhacm-docs/troubleshoot_acm/trouble_app_deploy.md

   See the following example:

   ```
-  apiVersion: apps.open-cluster-management.io/v1
+  apiVersion: apps/v1
   kind: Deployable
   ```

-2. Verify the available versions by running the following command:
+2. Verify the available versions by running the following command on the managed cluster:

   ```
   kubectl explain <resource>